WarmuzWojtek/Emi-Maluje-New/README.md

 Live demo: https://dazzling-wright-24be71.netlify.app/

-Technologies and tool used in projest:
+Technologies and tool used in the project:
 - JavaScript
 - SASS
 - Webpack